christiandudel/dtms/README.md

 ## Example 2: Working trajectories during late working life

-Here we provide an example using simulated data based on the Health and Retirement Study (HRS).
-The simulations are are conducted using transition probabilities estimated from the HRS and published by Dudel & Myrskylä (2017) who studied working trajectories in late working life and old age.
+Here we provide an example using simulated working trajectories.
+The simulations are are conducted using transition probabilities estimated from the US Health and Retirement Study (HRS) and published by Dudel & Myrskylä (2017) who studied working trajectories in late working life and old age.
 These transition probabilities are used to simulate artificial but realistic trajectories.
 There are three transient states